solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 [Refer to Khan academy: Fundamental theorem of calculus review](https://www.khanacademy.org/math/ap-calculus-bc/bc-antiderivatives-ftc/modal/a/fundamental-theorem-of-calculus-review)

-## `1st & 2nd Fundamental Theorem of Calculus`
+## `1st FTC & 2nd FTC`

-The Fundamental Theorem of Calculus could actually be used in two forms (**Notice that boundaries & terms are different**):
+The Fundamental Theorem of Calculus could actually be used in two forms.
-- The 1st FTC
-- The 2nd FTC (FTC2)

 They have different use for different situations.

+ (**Notice that boundaries & terms are different**)

 ![image](https://user-images.githubusercontent.com/14041622/41086991-23674018-6a6e-11e8-99f1-91758ec39d38.png)